Chai (symbol): Chai jewelry

 Elvis Presley wore a chai necklace while performing toward the end of his life.
+Bob Marley wore a chai necklace during a short period while on tour in 1976.
 Baseball star Rod Carew wore a chai necklace during his playing days; his first wife and daughters were Jewish, even though Carew himself never formally converted to Judaism.
 Canadian rapper Drake, himself Jewish, wore a chai necklace on the cover of Vibe magazine in 2010.